Parvati: Legends

 Parvati tames Shiva with her presence.
 When Shiva does his violent, destructive Tandava dance, Parvati is described as calming him or complementing his violence by slow, creative steps of her own Lasya dance.
-In many myths, Parvati is not as much his complement as his rival, tricking, seducing, or luring him away from his ascetic practices.
+In many legends, Parvati is not as much his complement as his rival, tricking, seducing, or luring him away from his ascetic practices.

 Shiva and Parvati as Uma-Maheshvara; 11th-century sculpture.

-Three images are central to the mythology, iconography, and philosophy of Parvati: the image of Shiva-Shakti, the image of Shiva as Ardhanarishvara (the Lord who is half-woman), and the image of the linga and the yoni.
+Three images are central to the ethos, iconography, and philosophy of Parvati: the image of Shiva-Shakti, the image of Shiva as Ardhanarishvara (the Lord who is half-woman), and the image of the linga and the yoni.
 These images that combine the masculine and feminine energies, Shiva and Parvati, yield a vision of reconciliation, interdependence, and harmony between the way of the ascetic and that of a householder.

 The couple is often depicted in the Puranas as engaged in "dalliance" or seated on Mount Kailash debating concepts in Hindu theology.
 They are also depicted as quarreling.
-In stories of the birth of Kartikeya, the couple is described as love-making; generating the seed of Shiva.
-Parvati's union with Shiva symbolizes the union of a male and female in "ecstasy and sexual bliss".
 In art, Parvati is depicted seated on Shiva's knee or standing beside him (together the couple is referred to as Uma-Maheshvara or Hara-Gauri) or as Annapurna (the goddess of grain) giving alms to Shiva.

 Shaiva's approaches tend to look upon Parvati as the Shiva's submissive and obedient wife.
 However, Shaktas focus on Parvati's equality or even superiority to her consort.
 The story of the birth of the ten Mahavidyas (Wisdom Goddesses) of Shakta Tantrism.
 This event occurs while Shiva is living with Parvati in her father's house.
 Following an argument, he attempts to walk out on her.
 Her rage at Shiva's attempt to walk out manifests in the form of ten terrifying goddesses who block Shiva's every exit.